 Or take part in guided tours where you can explore the history surrounding the Supreme Courts.
 You will get to see the courtrooms and visit the Justices Library which is usually not open to the public.
 Tours are available Mondays to Fridays and you can also check out the exhibition area and chill out in the cafe.
 It’s a great choice if you’re looking for free things to do in London.

 Check out Art at The Tate Modern

-This attraction is calling all art lovers who wish to check out some amazing international modern and contemporary art.
+This attraction is calling for all art lovers who wish to check out some amazing international modern and contemporary art.
 There is a variety of collections on display that is free to enjoy.
-The Tate Modern is located on the banks of the Thames and offering inspiring work from famous artists such as Picasso, Matisse and Dali.
+The Tate Modern is located on the banks of the Thames and offers inspiring work from famous artists such as Picasso, Matisse and Dali.
 If you’re not sure who they are, we can tell you they are some of the best artists from around the world.

 Walk Along the South Bank

 South Bank is definitely a place you should explore while you are in London that is known as the cultural and creative district of the city.
 The area is full of amazing history, and cultural architecture where you could spend time walking around and seeing it all.

 South Bank is also an area where you find different national centres such as the National theatres and the South Bank Centre.
 The famous London Eye is also found here so if you want to see more of the city that is one way to do it.

 There are lots to see in South Bank so you won’t be disappointed and you can even check out the attractions while you are there.
 A must-visit in London.

 That was our list of the best free things to do in London but of course, there are plenty of more things you can see and do in London free or not.
 The city is huge and has something that will attract different people.
 It is one of those places you need to visit and take in all the great things it has to offer.

 Have you visited any of these attractions we have mentioned?
 Or the attractions we missed?
 Be sure to let us know if there are other free things to do in London that we may have missed!